Coexistence of nonequilibrium density and equilibrium energy distribution of quasiparticles in a superconducting qubit

-Fermion parity manipulation by microwave driving was recently demonstrated for Andreev levels \cite{wesdorp_dynamical_2021}.
-In contrast to our system, where parity manipulation has a straightforward interpretation, the mechanism of manipulation for Andreev levels is still being investigated \cite{ackermann_dynamical_2022}.
+{Ability to manipulate parity can enhance qubit readout.
+In transmons, the readout drive has been found to cause undesired offset charge-dependent transitions to highly excited states \cite{sank_measurement-induced_2016, khezri_measurement-induced_2022}.
+Therefore, readout might be improved by choosing the transmon parity with the lowest rate of undesired transitions.}

-In this Letter, we presented the measurements of the charge-parity switching rates in the ground and the excited state of a transmon qubit.
-The latter rate is dominated by the tunneling of excess resident QPs since the alternative photon-assisted processes are suppressed with filtering and shielding.
-We showed that the tunneling of the non-equilibrium QPs activates with temperature [see Fig.~\ref{fig:3}].
+In this Letter, we presented measurements of the charge-parity switching rates in the ground and the excited state of a transmon qubit.
+In our device, the latter rate is dominated by the tunneling of excess resident QPs.
+We showed that the tunneling of non-equilibrium QPs activates with temperature [see Fig.~\ref{fig:3}].
 We interpret this as a consequence of superconducting gaps being different on the two sides of the Josephson junction [see Fig.~\ref{fig:1}].
 Continued activation down to $T \lesssim 30\mk$ implies that the QPs are well-thermalized to the mixing chamber of our refrigerator, despite their out-of-equilibrium density.
-Therefore, although the QPs may arise from high-energy sources, rapid inelastic processes \cite{kaplan_quasiparticle_1976, catelani_non-equilibrium_2019} restore their near-thermal energy distribution.
+Therefore, although the QPs may arise from high-energy sources, rapid inelastic processes \cite{kaplan_quasiparticle_1976, savich_quasiparticle_2017, catelani_non-equilibrium_2019} restore their near-thermal energy distribution.
 Our experimental results indicate that fabricating qubits with $\delta \Delta$ larger then $h f_q$ can suppress QP-induced decoherence \cite{marchegiani_quasiparticles_2022}.
 Gap difference in conjunction with fast QP energy relaxation may also reduce correlated errors \cite{wilen_correlated_2021, martinis_saving_2021, mcewen_resolving_2022} in quantum processors resulting from QP bursts produced by ionizing radiation \cite{vepsalainen_impact_2020, cardani_reducing_2021, diamond_distinguishing_2022}.